-The LaRosa Volunteer Water Quality Monitoring Analytical Services Partnerships
+The LaRosa Volunteer Water Quality Monitoring Analytical

-Since 2003 this partnership has helped watershed associations and monitoring groups across the state of Vermont implement new and/or ongoing surface water monitoring projects for waters in need of water quality assessment by helping to alleviate the financial burden of laboratory analysis costs.
+Since 2003, this partnership has helped watershed organizations and monitoring groups across Vermont implement new and/or ongoing monitoring projects for surface waters in need of water quality assessment by helping to alleviate the financial burden of laboratory analysis costs.

 Waters in need of monitoring that are of particular concern to your watershed group and of interest to our department are encouraged to apply for this partnership.
 The concern could be recreational, aesthetics, or simply an overwhelming feeling that an impact is occurring that has yet to be addressed and more sampling is required.

 If you do become a LaRosa partner, responsibilities include nominating sites for water quality monitoring; training volunteers to collect the water samples; collecting, organizing, and storing the water samples for pick-up; quality checking the data via a prepared template; and disseminating the results to the public.

 Interested in partnering with the LaRosa Partnership Program (LPP)?
 Review all the documents and resources provided on this webpage and contact the LPP staff.

 The overall goals of the LaRosa Partnership Program (LPP) – to provide priority, meaningful water quality monitoring data for State of Vermont and LaRosa partners through community science – rely on a collaborative, partnership-based model.
 Each LPP partner has a unique understanding of their watershed and offers insight into their local water quality concerns through their individual goals and research questions that fit underneath the umbrella of the broader LPP monitoring categories.